 We may contact and communicate with you either via telephone, post, facsimile, email or SMS.

-We may publish (including by posting on social media) customer testimonials/images/videos which may contain personally identifiable information.
+We may publish (including by posting on social media) customer testimonials/images/videos which may contain personal information.
 In each case, we will obtain the customer’s consent prior to publishing any content.

 7. Direct Marketing

-Cupra (including our dealers, agents and contractors if any acting on behalf of Cupra) may send you direct marketing to inform you about products or services, special offers, promotions and events that may be of interest to you.
-These marketing communications may include joint promotions with Cupra dealers or other promotion partners, and may be sent to you using any contact details provided by you, such as post, phone, email or SMS.
+CUPRA (including our contractors if any are acting on behalf of CUPRA) and our agents may send you direct marketing to inform you about products or services, special offers, promotions and events that may be of interest to you.
+These marketing communications may include joint promotions with CUPRA agents or other promotion partners, and may be sent to you using any contact details provided by you, such as post, phone, email or SMS.

-Your consent to receive direct marketing communications from Cupra in the above ways will be deemed if you do not opt out when you are offered the opportunity to do so, and will remain current on an ongoing basis unless and until you advise otherwise.
-If you do not want to receive such offers from us or do not want us to disclose your personal information to our related entities or dealerships for marketing purposes, you can opt out at any time by contacting us using our contact details provided below or by utilising the “unsubscribe” function in electronic communications.
+Your consent to receive direct marketing communications from CUPRA in the above ways will be collected explicitly, or otherwise inferred if you do not opt out when you are offered the opportunity to do so, and will remain current on an ongoing basis unless and until you advise otherwise.
+If you do not want to receive such offers from us or do not want us to disclose your personal information to our related entities or agents for marketing purposes, you can opt out at any time by contacting us using our contact details provided below or by utilising the “unsubscribe” function in the electronic communications.
 In some circumstances we may need to contact you to obtain additional information, verify your identity or to clarify your request, in order to action it.